clelidm/MinCompSpin_BasisSearch128/README.md

 This program searches for the **Best Basis representation for a chosen binary dataset**, while taking into account all possible **high-order patterns of the data**.
 It was developed for the paper [*Statistical Inference of Minimally Complex Models*](https://arxiv.org/abs/2008.00520) [1].
 More details on the general algorithm can be found in the paper.

+The best basis search can be used as a first step in the search for the best Minimally Complex Models (MCM).
+You can find codes to search for the best MCMs here: [exhaustive search](https://github.com/clelidm/MinCompSpin_ExhaustiveSearch) and [greedy search](https://github.com/clelidm/MinCompSpin_Greedy).

 The program can be used for datasets with up to $n=128$ random variables.

 [1]  C. de Mulatier, P. P. Mazza, M. Marsili, *Statistical Inference of Minimally Complex Models*, [arXiv:2008.00520](https://arxiv.org/abs/2008.00520)